The Food Connection Commission

 Summer Meals sites, in Lakewood, Tacoma, and the Skagit Valley, serving brown bag lunches to more than 900 children on weekdays throughout the summer.

-Sutherland Orchard, at L’Arche Farm and Gardens which will provide fresh fruit for our food bank clients.
+Sutherland Orchard, at L’Arche Farm and Gardens that will provide fresh fruit for our food bank clients.

 Leo’s Garden, a demonstration garden that provides seed, starts, and garden ideas for our food bank clients.